Monica Rambeau: Publication history

+Monica Rambeau debuted in The Amazing Spider-Man Annual #16 (October 1982), created by writer Roger Stern and artist John Romita.

 Following her debut, the character appeared throughout the entirety of Stern's five-year run on The Avengers, ultimately becoming the team's leader, before making numerous appearances as a reserve member after her departure from active duty.
 Two one-shot titles, both written by Dwayne McDuffie and illustrated by Mark D. Bright, followed.
 She also starred in Avengers: Unplugged #5.
 She returned in The Avengers (vol. 3) with sporadic appearances between issues #1–59.
 During this run, she also appeared in Avengers: Infinity #1–4 (September–December 2000), Maximum Security #2–3 (both January 2001), Thor (vol. 2) #30 (January 2001) and the Avengers Annual in 2001.

 Following a cameo in Great Lakes Avengers #1 and New Thunderbolts #8–9, she appeared in Order #5–6.
 She starred in Nextwave #1–12.
 Following the cancellation of that series, Rambeau was seen briefly in Civil War, She-Hulk, and as a main character in Marvel Divas #1–4 and Heralds #1–5.
 She appears Iron Age #1 (2011), Captain Marvel #7–8, Journey into Mystery #649, and Age of Ultron.

 In 2009, Rambeau appeared in the limited series, Marvel Divas (partly inspired by Sex and the City).
 She was one of the main characters, alongside Black Cat, Hellcat, and Firestar.

 Starting in September 2013, she appeared as one of the lead characters in the Marvel NOW! relaunch of Mighty Avengers, she acted as the team's field leader under the new codename Spectrum.

 She was part of the 2015's Ultimates team, written by Al Ewing and drawn by Kenneth Rocafort, the team consisted of Monica Rambeau, Black Panther, Blue Marvel, Miss America, and Captain Marvel.
 In Marvel NOW!
 (2016), the Ultimates broke up but are later reunited and asked to become the heralds of Galactus, who is now the Lifebringer of Worlds.
 The second volume ended at a special #100 issue and it includes an appearance of the original Ultimates team.

 She was a major character in the Avengers weekly story-arc Avengers: No Road Home, alongside Hawkeye, Hercules, Hulk, Scarlet Witch, Vision, Voyager and Rocket Raccoon.
 It was meant to be a spiritual successor to previous Avengers weekly story-arc, Avengers: No Surrender.

-In August 2022, Marvel Comics announced Monica Rambeau's first solo comic book series Photon, set to be released in December 2022.
+In December 2022, Marvel Comics released Monica Rambeau's first solo comic book series, Monica Rambeau: Photon.